iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> It's great it tells you what to do but not so great you can't play music in the background, even with the options it gives you, it stops when the speaker starts talking.<br> :date: __2021-05-01 15:42:44__

+> The instructors talk far too much.
+It's not a podcast.<br> :date: __2021-04-30 18:14:37__

+> Good overall app but it sometimes crashes halfway through a run so you have to make up the rest of your run as an estimate.
+I am also now struggling to open the app up as I write this review.
+When the app works it is really good but overall seems a little bit buggy<br> :date: __2021-04-30 14:51:37__

 > Great app to keep you on track running and helping reach goals.
 Would be 5 star but for the week 6 runs, the first two seem to be round the wrong way and from week 6 onwards, none of the runs save at the end and the app doesn't seem to recognise I've started.
 So I start the app and go running, then if I go to reopen the app during the run it wants me to start again but the prompts and notifications still sound.
 So if you do start again you get the prompts duplicating which is confusing!<br> :date: __2021-04-28 18:54:59__